It was mid-July, and I was running a 100-mile ultramarathon with a heat index above 100 degrees Fahrenheit.

 Personally, on race day, I recommend a sun hat with a drop cloth that protects your ears and neck.
 The ears and neck are two parts of the body that the sun can aggravate quickly, and at the same time, we often neglect.

 Like anything in life, too much of a good thing can be bad.
 For instance, food can feel energizing.
 However, overeat and what happens?
 Your body requires extra energy to digest.
-If you’ve ever crashed after a holiday dinner, then you know I’m talking about.
+If you’ve ever crashed after a holiday dinner, then you know what I’m talking about.

 In a similar fashion, some sun is good.
 Yet, become sunburnt, and your body is working double-time to cool itself when energy could otherwise be utilized for running.